Runners are finding solutions for chronic pain with Tenex Health TX™ procedures.

 The Tenex Health TX™ procedure involves using ultrasound imaging technology, (the same kind used to see babies in the womb) to help the doctor identify the specific location of damaged, painful scar tissue.
 The physician will then create a micro incision at the injured site and insert the TX MicroTip (which is the size of a tooth pick.).
 The TX MicroTip uses ultrasonic energy to precisely remove only the damaged tissue, breaking it down without removing or hurting any healthy tissue.

-Some of the advantages of Tenex Health TX™ over traditional surgery include:
+Some of the advantages of Tenex Health TX™ over traditional surgery for plantar fascia include:

 - Quick pain relief